kumoricon/registration/docs/install.md

 sudo apt intall ./registration_X_Y_Z_all.deb
 ```

-### Create Postgres database users for registration and training
+### Create PostgreSQL database users for registration and training
-If running Postgres on the local server, as a user with access to create users in Postgres (typicaly the `postgres` user),
+If running Postgres on the local server, as a user with access to create users in PostgreSQL (typicaly the `postgres` user),
 run `/opt/registration/bin/createdb.sh`.

 ```